osaidnur/Command-Manual-Generation-System-V1/README.md

 # Command-Manual-Generation-System

-This repository contains a Python program that implements a command manual generation system.
-The project handles documentation for 20 selected commands, with the following main functionalities:
+This repository contains a Shell script that implements a command manual generation system.
+The project creates documentation for 20 selected Linux commands, with the following main functionalities:

 ## Key Features

 1. **Command Manual Generation**:
-   - Generates an XML file (`Commands.xml`) containing manuals for 20 predefined Linux commands.
+   - Creates 20 individual text files, each documenting one of the selected Linux commands.

 2. **Command Manual Verification**:
-   - Verifies the integrity of the generated manuals by checking if they change after a specific time period.
+   - Verifies the existence and content of the generated command files.

 3. **Search Functionality**:
-   - Allows users to search for any command and view detailed information about it.
+   - Allows users to search for any command and view its manual content if available.

 4. **Command Suggestion (Recommendation)**:
    - Recommends related commands based on similar functionality or name.

+5. **Command Removal**:
+   - Deletes the generated manual files for the commands.

 ## Commands Covered